AndersDeath/diary2/000-current.md

 # 18 February - Saturday - Yerevan - 142 day of immigration

 I think that this day was quite calm.
 We visited the city center and had a nice lunch.
 We ate a pizza.
 Other two earrings came to me by Wildberries.
 It's nice and now I have four of them.
 I also coded a bit today.
 The topic was tree traversials.
-Those algorithms are extrimely important despite the fact that they are simple.
+Those algorithms are extremely important despite the fact that they are simple.
 Usually people don't like it.